mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 If you type the address from `EXTERNAL_IP` into your browser, you will see it work just like the local version of the app:

-{% include image.html file="gce-app-1.png" alt="Screenshot of service account creation screen" max_width="667px" img_link="true" %}
+{% include image.html file="gce-app-1.png" alt="Screenshot of flask-upload-demo on GCE" max_width="667px" img_link="true" fig_caption="flask-upload-demo running on GCE" %}

-{% include image.html file="gce-app-2.png" alt="Screenshot of service account role selection screen" max_width="667px" img_link="true" %}
+{% include image.html file="gce-app-2.png" alt="Screenshot of file uploaded to flask-upload-demo on GCE" max_width="667px" img_link="true" fig_caption="flask-upload-demo serving image file from GCE" %}

 The problem is that if you kill that VM and launch a new one with the same Docker image, the file you uploaded is no longer there:

-{% include image.html file="gce-app-3.png" alt="Screenshot of service account creation screen" max_width="667px" img_link="true" %}
+{% include image.html file="gce-app-3.png" alt="Screenshot of 404 for previously uploaded file" max_width="667px" img_link="true" fig_caption="The new GCE VM can't serve the file because it was stored on the previous VM" %}

 This is, of course, because the container stores the file on its own internal filesystem.
 When you terminate the host VM, you lose all the files.